 “It Was No Effort, You Are My Son”

-Spock_and_Sarek_in_Star_Trek_IVThere is a wonderfully touching scene at the end of the movie Star Trek IV:The Voyage Home (or as non aficionados may remember as ‘the one with the whales’) Mr. Spock has a moment with his father where he is able to thank him for organising the rescue mission that ultimately not only saved his life, but restored it as well.
+There is a wonderfully touching scene at the end of the movie Star Trek IV:The Voyage Home (or as non aficionados may remember as ‘the one with the whales’) Mr. Spock has a moment with his father where he is able to thank him for organising the rescue mission that ultimately not only saved his life, but restored it as well.
 Facing his father Sarek in his Starfleet dress uniform he says, “It was most kind of you to make this effort.”

-Sarek responds, “It was no effort, you are my son.
+Sarek responds, “It was no effort, you are my son.“

 In reality, it had been a tremendous effort (that spanned 3 movies).
 But it reveals that a parent’s love for a child has no limit to it’s demands and turns incredible sacrifices required of it into no effort at all.